-Shaffer's High Sierra Camp is nestled in California's beautiful Tahoe National Forest, 45 minutes north of Truckee (toward Quincy) on Highway 49.
+Shaffer's High Sierra Camp is nestled in California's beautiful Tahoe National Forest, an hour north of Truckee (toward Quincy) on Highway 49.
 Located on the banks of the North Yuba River at 6,200 feet (2000 meters), the Camp is next to the scenic Sierra Buttes and the Lakes Basin Recreation Area.
 Click here for a map and directions.

-The Lakes Basin Recreation Area starts just 10 minutes away from Camp, so you'll be close to over 70 pristine mountain lakes and countless hiking and biking trails, including the world-famous Pacific Crest Trail, and, for mountain bikers, the equally famous trail used for the Downieville Downhill Classic mountain bike race.
+The Lakes Basin Recreation Area starts just a 10-minute drive away from Camp, so you'll be close to over 70 pristine mountain lakes and countless hiking and biking trails, including the world-famous Pacific Crest Trail, and, for mountain bikers, the equally famous trail used for the Downieville Downhill Classic mountain bike race.

 The Pacific Crest Trail, which stretches some 2,650 miles (4,265 kilometers) from Mexico to Canada, passes through the area.
 You'll be able to hike a stretch during our ascent to the top of the Sierra Buttes.
 A 12 to 14 mile (19 to 22 kilometer) stretch of the trail from Jackson Meadow Reservoir to Sierra City is one of the potential backpack routes for campers in our sessions of two weeks or longer.